-Energy use goes up in summer.
+Energy usage goes up in the summer.

 This is because people use more electricity during the hot months, from June through August.
 (Example: 87% of homes in the United States use air-conditioning, which accounts for 17% of our annual residential electricity expenditure.)
-As usage increases, the market prices increase as well, and suppliers purchasing electricity from the market have to pay more for that electricity.
+As usage increases, the market prices increase as well, and suppliers purchasing electricity from the market have to pay more for that utility.

 But the good news this year is this: the US Energy Information Administration (EIA) expects the summer average of residential electricity use in 2019 to be the lowest in five years, because of the National Oceanic and Atmospheric Administration’s prediction of a moderate summer.

-EIA’s short-term energy outlook forecasts that the typical US residential household will consume about 3,080 kilowatthours of electricity this summer, which is down by 5% from the average summer consumption in 2018.
+EIA’s short-term energy usage forecasts that the typical US residential household will consume about 3,080 kilowatthours of electricity this summer, which is down by 5% from the average summer consumption in 2018.
 If this forecast comes to pass, it will be the lowest level of electricity consumption per customer since 2014 and the second-lowest level since 2001.

 That said, there is still a lot that home and business owners can do to offset the increased energy bill they receive every year during summer, on account of an escalation in energy prices: